 1. Trend Analysis

-Start with demand analysis: Before anything else, understand the market demand for your product or service.
-Use Google Keyword Planner to find out if your ‘next big idea’ is something people are already searching for.
-Or will you have to be a promoter.
+Start with demand analysis.
+Before anything else, understand whether there is real market demand for your product or service.
+Use Google Keyword Planner to find out if your “next big idea” is something people are already searching for, or whether you will first need to create demand through education, promotion and brand awareness.

 However, don’t spend a lot of time on this.
 Instead, focus on identifying demand growth trends.